xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ---
 title: "Run your own mail server with Postfix and Dovecot"
-date: 2018-02-04T07:48:37+01:00
+date: 2018-02-07T14:58:54+01:00
-lastmod: 2018-02-04T07:48:37+01:00
+lastmod: 2018-02-07T14:58:58+01:00
 author: "Fredrik Jonsson"
 tags: ["mail","ansible","server","spam"]
-draft: true

 ---

-A guide with a Ansible playbook for setting up your own mail server with Postfix and Dovecot.
+Ansible role with commentary for setting up your own mail server with Postfix and Dovecot.

 This could be considered a part two of [Mail relay, MX backup and spam filtering with Postfix](/post/2017/12/20/mail-relay-mx-backup-and-spam-filtering-with-postfix/).
 Many postfix configurations are identical between these setups.

 ## Why

-Anyone can set up there own mail server and start exchanging e-mail with every Internet user in the world.
+Anyone can set up there own mail server and start exchanging e-mail with every other Internet user in the world.
 This is quite amazing I think.

 So many things on the Internet today is controlled by a handful of tech giants.
 E-mail is something you can and should control yourself.
 It's a bit complex to setup but done right it's stable and low maintenance.